SilberWitch/eBookUtility/README.md

 4. Return to the main/upper folder, create an Asciidoc file entitled something like *MyShortBookTitle.adoc* and have it formatted with precisely two levels of headers.

 ```
-= title you want as the full book title (mind the space after the hashtag)
+= title you want as the full book title (mind the space after the equal sign)

 == topic1

 text that you want displayed as content

 == topic2

 more text
 ```